Anand-Kumar-Karn/Code_Teko_Frontend/README.md

-# Code_Teko_Frontend
+# Code_Teko_Website
 This is project of Code Teko website.

-I designed the Frontend of Code Teko Website.
+I designed the Website of Code Teko.